-Note: Maximum attachments per activity is five and maximum file size per attachment is 5 MB.
+Note: Maximum attachments per activity are five and maximum file size per attachment is 5 MB.
 You can preview the attachment soon after uploading.

 The paper clip icon shows that the specific activity has a file(s) attached to it.

 When you expand the activity, you can see the attachment.
-User can download the attachment from the activity editor.
+The user can download the attachment from the activity editor.